deyran/pro-asp-net-mvc/pro-asp-net-mvc/chapter-15/ff-using-static-url-segments.md

 ### R1 -----------------------------------------

 In Listing 15-22, a new route has been defined and placed before all of the others in the RegisterRoute method.
-This happened because the routes are applied in the order they appear in the RouteCollection object.

-* The MapRoute method adds a route to the end of the collection, which means that routes are generally applied in the order in which they are defined.
+This happens because the MapRoute method adds a route to the end of the collection, applying them in the order they are defined in the RouteCollection object.

 * I say "generally" because there are methods that insert routes in specific locations.
 * I tend not to use these methods, because having routes applied in the order in which they are defined makes understanding the routing for an application simpler.